rvpanoz/webpack2-yochat/README.md

 ## Setup and configuration

+First you have to install nodemon module.
+<code>npm install -g nodemon </code>

+if you do not want to install nodemon just update package.json to run <code>node server.js</code>

 ### Server start
 To install <code>npm install && npm run start </code> to start the server